• Skip to primary navigation

 ★ Why You'll Love this Recipe ★

-You'll love the tender chunks of stew meat and how it's packed with healthy veggies all in a light beefy-tomato broth.
+You'll love the tender chunks of stew meat and how it's packed with healthy veggies all in a light, beefy-tomato broth.

-A Hearty Vegetable Beef Soup
+Easy Old-Fashioned Vegetable Beef Soup

 Old Fashioned Vegetable Beef Soup